jenkinsci/postbuildscript-plugin/README.md

 ## Changelog

+### Version 1.0
+* JENKINS-30011 - Allow multiple instances of Post Build Scripts as a post build action
+* Fix JENKINS-28825 - Confusing error message when leaving script path empty

 ### Version 0.18
 * Fix JENKINS-43637 - Arbitrary code execution vulnerability: https://github.com/jenkinsci/postbuildscript-plugin/pull/15
+* Fix JENKINS-19873 - Batch or a shell script files to execute doesn't run with arguments

 ### Version 0.17
 * Added an option to set the build to unstable instead of failed